NightmareVCO/NightmareVCO.github.io/README.md

 This is a simple responsive navbar that is built using HTML, CSS.
 It is a simple static website that allows users to view the navbar on different devices.

 [Responsive Navbar](https://nightmarevco.github.io/module3-solution/) - The website is hosted on GitHub Pages.

+### First Steeps in JavaScript

+This is a simple JavaScript project that is built using HTML, JavaScript.
+It is a simple static website that allows users to view the JavaScript project printing some text on the console.

+[First Steps in JavaScript](https://nightmarevco.github.io/module4-solution/) - The website is hosted on GitHub Pages.

+### First Steps in Ajax

+This is a simple Ajax project that is built using HTML, CSS, JavaScript and Ajax.
+It is a simple static website that allows users to view the Ajax project fetching some data from the server in a JSON format on a Restaurant Website.

+When clicking special offers, the website will fetch the data from the server and display it on the website.

+[First Steps in Ajax](https://nightmarevco.github.io/module5-solution/) - The website is hosted on GitHub Pages.